Wednesday, November 6, 2024

 View lesson on Daily Grammar

-Instructions: Pick out the adjectives in these sentences.
+Instructions: List the adverbs in these sentences.

 --For answers scroll down.